Niangmohamed/Customer-Segmentation-Using-ML/README.md

-# Customer Segmentation Using Machine Learning
+# Customers Segmentation Using Machine Learning

 This repository contains notebooks based on kaggle challenge of customers segmentation using ML!